 (The following review is reproduced in part by the kind permission of Naomi MacKinnon of the Consumed by Ink book review blog. – James)

 at the cover of this book.
 It couldn’t be more stunning.
 With stories to match.
-Peninsula Sinking is David Huebert‘s first short story collection.… Continue reading
+Peninsula Sinking is David Huebert‘s first short story collection.
+He has won the CBC Short Story Prize, the Sheldon Currie Fiction Prize, and the Walrus Poetry Prize, and is the author of one poetry collection We Are No Longer the Smart Kids in Class (which I haven’t read).… Continue reading